top of page

 Charlotte Sacré

-Rosie Chaykin, Completing Masters in Affective Disorders, Kings College London
+Rosie Chaykin: Completing MSc in affective disorders at Kings College London

-Doosik Shin, Completing Masters in Counselling Psychology, University of Ottawa
+Genevieve Auclair: Completing Masters in Counsellling Psychology at the University of Ottawa

-Nilufar Mokhtarian, Completing Masters in Counselling Psychology, University of Ottawa
+Nilufar Mokhtarian: Completing Masters in Counsellling Psychology at the University of Ottawa Etienne Tessier

 Seffie Yip

-Stephanie de Silva, Completing Masters in Cognitive and Decision Science, University College London
+Stephanie de Silva: Completed Masters in Cognitive and Decision Sciences at University College London

-Amané Asakawa-Halicki, Completing PhD in Clinical Psychology, University of British Columbia-Okanagan
+Amané Asakawa: Completing PhD in Clinical Psychology at University of British Columbia-Okanagan

-Joyce Quansah, Completing PhD in Clinical Neuropsychology, University of Montréal
+Joyce Quansah: Completing PhD in Clinical Neuropsychology at Université de Montréal

-Isabella Tremonte, Completing Masters in Kinesiology and Exercise Science, Brock University
+Isabella Tremonte: Completing Master’s in Kinesiology at Brock University

-Irene Giannis, Completing PhD in Clinical Psychology, Concordia University
+Akira Wang: Completing PhD in Clinical Science at University of Minnesota

 ALUMni 2022-2023